www-splitcells-net/net.splitcells.network/doc/tasks.md

    1. Use configuration in repository for taskwarrior.
 See "https://taskwarrior.org/docs/configuration.html".
    1. Use bugwarrior in order to import tickets from other repositories.
 1. Compatibility layer for service managers like systemd.
+1. Create repository backup.
+   The idea is to have a backup plan/infrastructure for dependencies because the internet is an every changing world.
 # Open Source Support
 1. Fedora
    1. https://fedoramagazine.org/check-out-the-new-askfedora/